maryam246/Django/README.md

 - **{% Empty %}** is work like **else**.

 ## Auto SlugField - Explained with Examples
+- 1st we installed this in terminal by this command
+    - Visit the official site (pip install django-autoslug)
+    -  **pip install django-autoslug**
+    -  we don't need to write the slug it automatically generate.
+- Then import the AutoslugField.like this:
+    **from autoslug import AutoSlugField**  in new.py **>> models.py**.

 ## Pagination and How to Add Pagination in django
 ## Explain Last page Pagination & Number Counter Logic in Django
 ## Save Form Data to database